-The Department of Primary Health Care and General Practice is involved in teaching students at all levels in the Advanced Learning in Medicine (ALM) course in Wellington.
-Students attend the Wellington campus for ALM years 4, 5 and 6 of the MBChB degree.
+The Department of Primary Health Care and General Practice in Wellington is involved in teaching 4th, 5th and 6th year students in the Advanced Learning in Medicine (ALM) course, as part of the MB ChB degree.

 Advanced Learning in Medicine (ALM)

 The ALM course is the clinical component of the MBChb degree which takes place over the final three years of the degree.
 Students in their ALM years of their MBChB degree are split between Dunedin, Christchurch and Wellington.
 As part of this course groups of students will rotate through various block and vertical modules across different disciplines of medicine.